AHaliq/socketserver/README.md

 ocs ls
 ```

-Then on another machine connect to it
+Then on another machine after running `ocs core` connect to the server
 ```
 ocs connect 192.168.1.232:8888
 ```